CEDAR FALLS RACEWAY

 RP-3.
 Stay with your vehicle in the staging lanes.

 RP-4.
 In case of vehicle malfunction - please move your vehicle off the lane of rubber and next to the guardrail.
 An oil down costs us lots of time and money.

 RP-5.
 In money rounds - when a driver breaks after having won the round, and can’t make the next round - he will be paid the next round loser pay.

 RP-7.
-Bye runs can be given at random in the tower until the last three (3) vehicles, which may then be decided by a flip of the coin in the staging lanes.
-On a solo pass, a driver who has the ‘bye’ needs only to break the beams to receive a win.
+Bye runs will be given at random for first round of competition, for following rounds the bye will be given to the fastest R/T of the previous round.
+On a solo pass, a driver who has the ‘bye’ need only to break the beams to receive a win.
 A bye is considered “given” and/or ‘used’ if that driver was not paired in the staging lanes or if that driver was paired and made a single run due to competitor forfeit.
 A driver who has the bye, races a competitor and wins, will carry the bye to the next round.
 Whether by a break single or receiving a solo run, that driver will not be eligible for a second bye until all remaining competitors have also had a bye or solo pass.